data-intuitive/viash_docs/getting_started/installation.md

 You can run viash on the following operating systems:

-  - linux
+-   Linux
 -   macOS
 -   Windows using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 ## Prerequisites

 -   viash is developed in [Scala 2.12](https://www.scala-lang.org/), so you’ll need an [Oracle Java SE Runtime Environment 8 installation](https://www.oracle.com/java/technologies/javase-jre8-downloads.html) in order to use it.